FeverC0de/feverc0de.github.io/content/posts/N-Body Shenanigans.md

     position[1] += velocity[1] * dt;
 }
 ```
 The accelerate function updates our velocity by taking acceleration in the x and y directions.
-After which, we call our `updatePos` function which uses our updated velocities to compute the new position.
+After that, we call our `updatePos` function which uses our updated velocities to compute the new position.

 TA DA!
-Lovely lovely n body simulation that you can show your friends!
-But wait there is a catch to this simulation.
+Lovely,  lovely N-body simulation that you can show your friends!
+But wait, there is a catch to this simulation.
 ## Performance of Brute Force Simulation
 ![Image Description](/images/Graph%20of%20Brute%20Force%20Performance.png)
-This brute force implementation of an N body simulation gets mad when we increase the number of bodies.
-Taking almost 7 seconds to render a single frame at 7000 bodies, far away from the 200,000 bodies I promised you.
+This brute-force implementation of an N body simulation gets mad when we increase the number of bodies and slows down significantly.
+It takes almost 7 seconds to render a single frame at 7000 bodies, far away from the 200,000 body simulation I promised you.
 Don't get mad yet, we have haven't even reached the tip of the ice berg when it comes to optimizing this simulation.
-The next part of this story will be journey of beautiful spatial partitioning and dopamine inducing n body interactions.
+The next part of this story will be journey of beautiful spatial partitioning and dopamine inducing N-body interactions.
 Stay tuned!